Tiwanaku: Relationships

 The people of Tiwanaku held a tight relationship with the Wari culture.
-The Wari civilizations contained types of architecture similar to what's found in Tiwanaku.
+The Wari and Tiwanaku civilizations shared the same iconography, referred to as the "Southern Andean Iconographic Series".
 The relationship between the two civilizations is presumed to be trade based or military based.
 The Wari aren't the only other civilization that Tiwanaku could have had contact with.
 Inca cities also contained similar types of architecture Infrastructure seen in Tiwanaku.
 From this it can be expected that the Inca took some inspiration from the city of Tiwanaku and other early civilizations in the Andean basin.

 Structures

-The structures that have been excavated by researchers at Tiwanaku include the terraced platform mound Akapana, Akapana East, and Pumapunku stepped platforms, the Kalasasaya, the Kantatallita temple, the Kheri Kala, and Putin enclosures, and the Semi-Subterranean Temple.
-These may be visited by the public.
+The structures that have been excavated by researchers at Tiwanaku include the terraced platform mound Akapana, Akapana East, and Pumapunku stepped platforms, the Kalasasaya, the Kantatallita, the Kheri Kala, and Putuni enclosures, and the Semi-Subterranean Temple.